-Source document t Purpose Transaction / Keywords Receipt Acknowledges payment received from customers Received cash or cheque Payment voucher To seek approval before making payment Paid cash or cheque Remittance advice Informs credit supplier that payment by cheque has been made for specific invoice(s) Only for payment to credit supplier Bank statement Prepared by the bank to check and tally against the business records of its cash at bank account Bank amounts paid or received through: • standing order • credit transfer • direct debit • dishonoured cheque • bank charges Invoice Informs credit customers of the amount owed for goods or services provided.
-Sold goods/NCA on credit Purchased goods/NCA on credit Debit note Increases the amount owed by credit customers. • Under charged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharged to Undercharge Credit note Reduces the amount owed by credit customers.
+Source document Purpose Transaction / Keywords Receipt Acknowledges payment received from customers Received cash or cheque Payment voucher To seek approval before making payment Paid cash or cheque Remittance advice Informs credit supplier that payment by cheque has been made for specific invoice(s) Only for payment to credit supplier that Only for payment to credit supplier that Bank statement Prepared by the bank to check and tally against the business records of its cash at bank account Bank amounts paid or received through: • standing order • credit transfer • direct debit • dishonoured cheque • bank charges Invoice Informs credit customers of the amount owed for goods or services provided.
+Sold goods/NCA on credit Purchased goods/NCA on credit Debit note Increases the amount owed by credit customers.
+Undercharged customerUndercharged by supplier Credit note Reduces the amount owed by credit customers.
 Goods returned by customer Goods returned to supplier Overcharged customer Overcharged by supplier